Peace is Not the Absence of Conflict, it is the Ability to Handle Conflicts by Peaceful Means – Ronald Reagan

 Before the 2021 legislative changes, the parties to an arbitration could request a referral to mediation; however, the request for mediation came with a potential “cost.”
 If the parties attended mediation but were unable to resolve their dispute, unless all parties agreed in writing to continue the arbitration proceeding, the arbitration was dismissed.
 The parties were then forced decide whether to proceed with filing a lawsuit to resolve their dispute.
 However, with the new legislative changes, a party to a dispute in a condominium or cooperative association has the option of either petitioning the Division for nonbinding arbitration or initiating presuit mediation.
 Now that there are options to consider when it comes to alternative dispute resolution, it is important to know the difference between arbitration and mediation.

 Mediation and arbitration are both forms of “alternative dispute resolution” or methods of resolving disputes outside of a courtroom.
-Despite what you may see on TV, lawsuits are often extremely time consuming and expensive; not all disputes can be resolved in a sixty-minute time slot.
+Despite what you may see on TV, lawsuits are often extremely time consuming and expensive; not all disputes can be resolved in a sixty-minute time slot like they are on a televised courtroom drama.
 As such, alternative dispute resolution can provide a more expedient and less costly option to formal litigation.

 Mediation is a confidential process that is conducted with an independent, trained, neutral third-party mediator.
 The mediator does not give legal advice and does not make any decisions regarding the dispute.
 Instead, the mediator acts to facilitate discussion between the parties and assists them in reaching an agreed upon resolution.
 In reaching an agreement, the parties have some degree of flexibility and can come up with creative solutions that may not be available remedies in court.
 In mediation, the parties are in control of their own destiny; they cannot be forced to accept a resolution in mediation.
 However, if they are able to resolve their dispute, the parties will document their agreement in the form of a written settlement agreement which will be binding in the same manner as a contract.

-Unlike mediation, arbitration is similar to litigation.
+Unlike mediation, arbitration is more similar to litigation.
 A case in arbitration begins with the filing of a petition for arbitration.
 The petition must cite, among other things, that the petitioner gave the respondent advance written notice of the specific nature of the dispute; a demand for relief, and a reasonable opportunity to comply; and a notice of intention to file an arbitration petition or other legal action in the absence of a resolution of a dispute.
 Once the petition is reviewed by the Division, a copy of the petition is served to all of the respondents.
 The arbitrator is typically required to conduct a hearing within thirty (30) days of the case being assigned unless a continuance is granted for good cause shown.
 You can call witnesses and present evidence at an arbitration hearing; however, the arbitration hearing typically has a less formal “feeling” than a trial.
 There will be a ruling where one party “prevails”, as determined by an arbitrator.
 An arbitration decision is then generally rendered within thirty (30) days after a final hearing.
-The arbitration decision is only final in those disputes in which the parties have agreed to be bound by the arbitrator’s decision.
 However, an arbitration decision can also become final if a complaint for a trial de novo is not filed in court within thirty (30) days of the arbitration decision.

 Arbitration does not give parties the flexibility and control over the resolution process that is provided in mediation.
-However, arbitration does provide a forum for resolving disputes that is typically more efficient and more cost effective than litigation.
-If you find yourself involved in dispute that is subject to alternative dispute resolution under the Condominium Act (Chapter 718) or the Cooperative Act (Chapter 719), Florida Statutes, you should discuss with your association’s legal counsel whether arbitration or mediation provides a better forum to resolve your particular issue.
+However, arbitration does provide a forum for resolving disputes that is typically more efficient and, while not inexpensive, can be more cost effective than litigation.
+If you find yourself involved in a dispute where there is an option between arbitration and mediation, you should discuss these options with your association’s legal counsel based on the factual and legal issues of your particular situation.